aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

 This is our first example of a signature with *dynamic fields*.
 Alloy has no built-in notions of time or behavior, which means that a variety of idioms can be used.
 In this model, we're using a common idiom in which you introduce a notion of `Time`, and attach it as a final column for every time-varying field.
 For example, expression `b.cookes.t` represents the set of cookies that are stored in browser `b` at particular time `t`.
-Likewise, the `documents` field associates a set of documents with each browser at a given time (for more details about we model the dyanmic behavior, see Appendix).
+Likewise, the `documents` field associates a set of documents with each browser at a given time (for more details about we model the dynamic behavior, see Appendix).

 Documents are created from a response to an HTTP request.
 They could also be
 destroyed if, for example, the user closes a tab or the browser but